Welcome to our complete collection of exercises for stroke patients, where we will cover every muscle group from head to toe.

 If you have good core strength already, then refer to our advanced balance exercises.
 Each exercise includes an option to make it more difficult when you’re looking for a challenge.

-Arm and Shoulder Exercises
+Arm and Shoulder Exercises for Stroke Patients

 For those who have some movement in their arm, you can try some active arm exercises that can give your affected side a good workout.